adgellida/ubuntupackages/ReadMe.md

 Designed for 14.04 (it has a few 14.10 lines commented by now).

-Recommended for Ubuntu if you have Mateon it on "script 3".
+Recommended for Ubuntu if you have Mate on it on "script 3".

 Instructions
 =============================================